A 501(c)(3) Public Charity

 Community Care

-We serve communities without bureaucracy — feeding people, supporting families, and deepening the ties that hold neighborhoods together.
+We serve communities without bureaucracy — feeding people, supporting families, deepening the ties that hold neighborhoods together.

 Partner with churches — not replace them.
+Support artists — not exploit them.
+Serve communities — without bureaucracy.

 The Opportunity Is Already There